esperantojs/esperanto/README.md

 ## Why not use existing module transpilers?

 There are already a couple of ES6 module transpilers.
-But let's consider a simple module, **test.js**:
+But let's consider our example from above:

 ```js
 import foo from 'foo';